tensorfreitas/DCGAN-for-Bird-Generation/README.md

 ![traininglossplot](https://user-images.githubusercontent.com/10371630/33324663-279c9262-d448-11e7-9b0a-7b5c375f7c7c.png)

+The training was done in a laptop with Ubuntu 16.04 with a NVIDIA GTX-960M and it took a dozen of hours.
+I am quite satisfied with the result.
+The images are a little blurred but it seems like the generator learnt how to make artistic bird images.

+The results could be better but I'm quite satisfied with the mutant birds it generated.
+You can say what you want but these are my mutant birds...
+Despite that I'll try to make improvements in the future to the DCGAN when I have some time.

 ## Possible Improvements

-If I have some time later I will probably try some of these improvements:
+If I have some time later I will probably try some of these:

 - Use the cropped images with the dataset bounding boxes instead of the full images.
 - Use Wassestein GANs to get images with better image quality and keep track of the convergence during training.